sajid-619/Text-Analyzer/README.md

 Description: Identifies the longest words in each paragraph of the text.
 Response: Returns an array of longest words for each paragraph.

+## Log Visualization

+The project utilizes a logging framework called Winston to manage logging functionalities efficiently.
+It provide features like log levels, log formatting, and log storage options.

+For data visualization and exploration, Kibana has been used.
+It is a data visualization tool that allows users to visualize and explore log data.
+It provides a user interface for querying, analyzing, and visualizing log data.

+- **Integrate with Elasticsearch**: Set up Elasticsearch and configure the logging framework to send log data to Elasticsearch.

+- **Visualize the logs**: Use Kibana to visualize the logs.

+- **Monitor the logs**: Use Kibana to monitor the log data in real-time.
+Analyze trends, identify anomalies, and troubleshoot issues proactively to ensure the reliability and performance of the Text Analyzer application.

 ## Running Tests

 Run tests by executing: